President, A Small Miracle, LLC

-Keri Richardson, Eastern Regional Vice President
+Keri Richardson, Vice President of Clinical Operations

-Keri Richardson is the Eastern Regional Vice President for A Small Miracle, LLC.
+Keri Richardson is the Vice President of Clinical Operations for A Small Miracle, LLC.
 She graduated from the University of North Carolina in Wilmington with her Bachelors degree in Psychology with a minor in Education in 1999.
 While attending college, she worked with children with disabilities at a local elementary school.
 Following her graduation, Keri received formal ABA-Lovaas training in Pennsylvania and practiced discrete trial training with children with autism for three years.
 During that time she also served as a Program Director/QP for a residential facility for adults with DD and MI issues.
 In 2001 Keri helped open the Raleigh ASM office.
 She received training in Verbal Behavior, attending seminars by Drs.
 Carbone, Partington, and McGreevy, and local experts such as SLP Tracy Vail and BCABA/VB Consultant Denise Freeman.
 Keri has also attended RDI seminars by Dr. Gutstein and local SLP/RDI consultant Amy Cameron, PECS training, Social Stories Training with Carol Grey, the 2003 Florida Association of Behavioral Analysts Conference, and the 2004 DAN Biomedical Conference.
 In total, Keri has worked with or supervised programs for children with disabilities and specialized in autism for over 15 years.